 - You have a demonstrated commitment to the use of investigative journalism, and live to develop and execute sustained, powerful stories that spur reform

-- You have at least five years of local or regional reporting experience, with at least two of it covering state government or politics.
+- You have at least three years of local or state government reporting experience.

 - You are organized and can handle multiple projects under tight deadlines.